Lomusire/unlimited-cloud-storage/README.md

 ## 🌟 Overview

-The TeraBox Coin Collector is an unofficial browser extension designed to simplify the process of collecting coins on TeraBox, allowing users to potentially earn unlimited free cloud storage and premium features daily.
+The TeraBox Coin Collector is a browser extension designed to simplify the process of collecting coins on TeraBox.
+The extension automates what would otherwise be a manual process, making it more convenient for users to collect their daily coins.

 ### 🎁 Benefits: